wp-plugins/gwolle-gb/readme.txt

 * More translations (send them in).
 * Frontend: Add option to show only one entry with $_GET entry_id (use no-follow links).
-* Frontend: Add pagination link for all entries (optional).
 * Frontend: Make it possible for an admin to reply to an entry (extra db field).
 * Widget: Add option to not show admin entries.
 * Widget: Add option to select number of words.
-* Settings: Have button disabled with certain options, untill checkbox is clicked.
-* Settings: Save all tabs when saving.
-* Admin pages: Make them more Responsive.
 * SEO: Add title and desc of first entry to SEO meta in html (probably with javascript).
-* Posting: Trigger most cache plugins to update their cache.

 = API, add an entry =